QuantEcon/lecture-python.myst/_sources/ge_arrow.md

 The third condition asserts that there are  zero net aggregate claims in all Markov states.

-The fourth condition asserts that the economy is closed and  starts off from a position in which there are  zero net claims in the aggregate.
+The fourth condition asserts that the economy is closed and  starts  from a situation in which there are  zero net claims in the aggregate.

 If  an allocation and prices in   a recursive competitive equilibrium are to be